Hope Awards Logo

 SUBMISSION DEADLINE

 Upon submission of an application, applicants will receive an email acknowledgement of receipt within 48 hours of submission.
-Submissions will be accepted until January 5, 2024.
+Submissions for the 2024/2025 HOPE Awards are closed.

 SELECTION